wchorski/festi-feud/README.md

   - [ ] remove or hide items that get more than 3 negative votes
   - [ ] only allow one vote or negative vote per user (or browser session)
   - [ ] allow only one new answer
+  - [ ] save question poll submission or answer to localstorage to recal if user wants to update / re-do their form.
+- [ ] results. bar/pie chart for admin users

 ## Existing Repos